Submissions

 7.1.3 E-mail Addresses

-E-mail addresses of authors should follow each author’s name.
+E-mail addresses of authors should follow each author’s, but at least the corresponding author’s, name.

 7.1.4 Affiliation

-The institute where the work was done should be indicated below the author’s name, with the first letters of major words in capitals.
-In the case of several authors based at different institutes, the respective numbers should be indicated in superscript in front of the name of the institute (e.g. ¹ Deutsches Archäologisches Institut – Orientabteilung).
+The institute where the work was done should be indicated below each author’s name, with the first letters of major words in capitals.

 7.2 Manuscript